31131023374/analysis/discount-policies.md

 There is also some global rules:
  - if the product is not "discountable", the discount is always 0%
  - if the payment term is "Immediate Payment" and type is Ordinary, plus 5% discount percent to all.
+ - only apply one discount type for each SO.
+So if contract field is selected, disable "Package" and vice versa